 Help of Fort Meade - The program offered is known as Community Aid & Emergency Services .
 The charity helps low income families with offering free food, free furniture, small appliances, and clothing.
 Location is 202 W Broadway St, Fort Meade, FL 33841, phone (863) 285-6600

 Metropolitan Ministries Of Pasco provides numerous programs.
 They include Food Pantries, GED Instruction, clothing, rent or utility assistance, and general case management.
 They also arrange budgeting for both kids as well as adults.
 Support is for the homeless too.

 - Additional social services are offered by the non-profit, as the goal is to help people in Pasco County that have no money as well as low income families.
 Location is 3214 US Highway 19 Holiday, Florida 34691, call (727) 937-3268.
 Learn more on help from Metropolitan Ministries.

 Catholic Charities operates in Dade City and Pasco County.
 The charity organization may be able to assist families regardless of their religion.
 They have programs for single parents, the working poor, homeless, seniors, migrant workers and others.

 When funding is available, the organization and its partners may offer some or all of the following.
 Numerous housing services are available, including foreclosure counseling or emergency funds for paying rent.
 They also have information or run transitional housing housing programs.
 Basic needs, such as food, clothing, baby formula, and more is also generally available in Florida.
 More on Pasco County Catholic Charities.

 One of the leading non-profit health care organizations in the Pasco County Florida region is Premier Community HealthCare.
 They have several different locations around the county.
 Call (352) 518-2000.
-A number of free or low cost health care programs, prescription medications, and more is offered to income qualified people.
+A number of free or low cost health care programs, prescription medications, dental exams for patients on Medicaid and more is offered to income qualified people.